raffaelj/cockpit_Tables/README.md

   * with basic validation detection (required)
 * automatic `LEFT OUTER JOIN` to display 1:m related fields in entries and entry views
 * if a m:n relation is detected, an extra field is created with a select field for the related content
+* save and delete values to/in related m:n tables
 * The automatically generated field schema can be adjusted by changing the field settings, like
   * changing text to textarea
   * make a field required, that wasn't setup as nullable in the database